 Are money woes getting the best of you?
 Maybe the bills are piling up due to an unforeseen financial emergency that’s left you broke or your paychecks always seem to be a dollar short or a day late.
 If so, a personal line of credit could be just what you need to get over the hump, or at least that’s what you may have heard.

-But exactly what is a personal line of credit and how does it work?
+How does a personal line of credit work?

 Similar to a credit card, it is a source of funds that can be used when you’re strapped for cash.
 In other words, all the funds are not distributed at once.